 This is a fusion between the different elements in Africa Dance culture.
 This is a dance form that brings together elements from the oriental part of Africa with the rest of Africa and is supposed to be about unification rather than segregation.

-We can say 2 type of necessities.
-One type was the fact that at the time she was already living again in Mozambique, and the lack of possibility to have the kind of same clothes that people was wearing as costumes, the lack of possibility to have the same kind of accessories and jewelries, the lack of possibility to have access to the lecture classes and workshops where was possible to make sharing of music and movements, and the lack of money to buy those things or even travel to get access to those things made her adapt for the reality she was on.
+In terms of necessity, we can say that they were 2 types of them.
+One type was the fact that at the time she was already living again in Mozambique, and the lack of possibility to have the kind of same clothes that people were wearing as costumes, the lack of possibility to have the same kind of accessories and jewelry, the lack of possibility to have access to the lecture classes and workshops where was possible to make sharing of music and movements, and the lack of money to buy those things or even travel to get access to those things made her adapt for the reality she was in.

 The second type was the fact that she always had some kind of difficulty to absorb certain movements.
 For her was always about this African vibe that the dances, it doesn’t matter where they are practice, they are free.
 Free from specific forms, and rules (like the rules apply on ballet), free from posture obligation and mainly are dance forms very related to the spirit of the communities, villages and tribes.